-- The most recent U.S. Passport is lost, stolen, damaged, or mutilated
+- The most recent U.S. Passport has been lost, stolen, damaged, or mutilated.

 - The most recent U.S. Passport expired more than 5 years ago.

-- Renewal applications for children 16 and under requires submission of the most recent U.S. Passport as well as an original or certified copy of the applicant's birth certificate.
+Renewal applications for children 16 and under require submission of the most recent U.S. Passport as well as an original or certified copy of the applicant's birth certificate.